 If you love old houses and small towns like we do, tune in to “Home Town” on HGTV Sunday, January 24, at noon EST/11 am Central.
 We hope it’ll be a catalyst that brings other young families back home to their small towns all over America! -Erin & Ben Napier

 Thanks to Erin and Ben for sharing their story with us!
 I’m thrilled for them and can’t wait to see the show.
-In the meantime, you can check out my original post about their Craftsman, read more about them on their blog, and follow them on Facebook.
+In the meantime, you can check out my original post about their Craftsman.
 Here’s hoping “Home Town” is a hit! 🙂